 Lexington's mission is to provide the best possible supports to children and adults with disabilities and their families, to be the best possible employer for its employees and to contribute to the community.

 What We Do

 In June of 2013, Lexington proudly received the prestigious four-year CQL Person-Centered Excellence Accreditation from The Council on Quality and Leadership.
-This award confirms that the organization shares CQL’s vision for person-centered solutions to improve the quality of life for people receiving supports and services.
+This award confirmed that we share CQL’s vision for person-centered solutions to improve the quality of life for people receiving supports and services.

 The Albany Times Union selected Lexington as one of its Top Workplaces two years in a row.
 In fact, in 2014, we were named the #1 Large Workplace in the Capital Region!
 The Top Workplaces are determined solely on employee feedback gathered by WorkplaceDynamics, LLP, a leading organizational health and employee engagement research firm.